Garlic mustard (Alliaria petiolata)

 The second year stem is topped by clusters of small, white, 4-petaled flowers.
 All parts of the plant smell of garlic when crushed, especially early in the season.
 Adult plants die in midsummer, but persist as tall dead stalks with thin seed pods.
 Although tolerating a range of conditions, garlic mustard is most common in moist forest edges, open woods, and shaded roadsides.

 Pulling garlic mustard is very effective in small populations.
 Take care to remove the root, and pulling should be done in early spring, before the plant goes to seed.
 Garlic mustard is an extremely hardy plant, and can re-sprout in a compost pile or if left out, and seeds can develop even if the plant was not flowering when pulled.
-Bag pulled plants, and send them to the landfill.
-You may also explore alternate disposal methods, such as feed for animals, in papermaking, or as a wild-crafted spring herb.
+Bag pulled plants, and send them to the landfill; this PDF explores a lot of garlic mustard disposal options, including landfill, animal feed, and human consumption!
+More garlic mustard recipes can be found here (compiled from various sources, including local business Still Grinning Kitchens).
 Larger populations may be managed through herbicide use; spraying is best done in early spring and late fall, when garlic mustard is one of the few green things, so there is little risk to native plants.
+After removal, it's a great idea to plant natives to help out-compete this invader!